0x1d00ffff/0xbtc-discord-price-bot/README.md

  - discord

 Todo:
+ - ethprice and bitcoinprice are sometimes wrong when lcw includes a bad exchange
+ - !microsoft windows license
+ - add !avocadotoast !avocadoontoast for $12
+ - add !zj = "If you have to ask big man, you can't afford it."
  - multiple quick commands will run in parallel, causing some things like command counter to only count 1/2 commands.
 Results should really be pushed to a queue instead.